Nitrokey/nitrokey-documentation/nextbox/faq.rst

 **Q:** What functions does the additional "shield" provide?
-  As of now the shield does provide a :doc:`status LED <technical/led-colors>`, a hardware button to :doc:`factory reset <technical/factory-reset>` and an additional USB Type-C connector on the same side as the ethernet port for power supply exclusively.
+  As of now the shield does provide a :doc:`status LED <technical/led-colors>`, a hardware button to :doc:`factory reset <technical/factory-reset>` and an additional USB Type-C connector on the same side as the Ethernet port for power supply exclusively.

 **Q:** Is the NextBox hardware extendable/replaceable?
   Yes, all NextBox components can be easily replaced.
 None of the components are glued or somehow permanently assembled.
-Using a crosshead/Phillips screwdriver you can disassemble and re-assemble the NextBox easily.
+Using a Phillips screwdriver you can disassemble and re-assemble the NextBox easily.
 Keep in mind that you are doing this at your own risk.

+**Q:** What are the two USB Type-C ports used for?
+  Both USB Type-C ports are exclusively for power supply and can not be used for data transfer.
+  Do not connect two power supplies, please just use one of both to power your NextBox.

 Software